DavidAce/DMRG/README.md

 **Ubuntu** 17 or higher will have the versions required in the default repositories.
 For older distributions, use the ppa `ubuntu-toolchain-r/test` to get newer versions.

 **Mac OSX** users are advised to use GNU GCC version 7 or 8 from homebrew.
 Install with `brew install gcc`.
 Clang from llvm 6.0 might work but you will have to link to GNU's `libstdc++.so` or `libstdc++.a` manually.
- AppleClang family of compilers are not supported at all.
+The AppleClang compiler is not supported at all.

 ### Optional Requirements